Discovery-Development/discovery-bot/README.md

 <h4 align="center">Tickets, Moderation, Suggestions, Image manipulation and much more.</h4>

 <h2 align="center">Overview</h2>
-<p>The Discovery Discord Bot is a closed-source Discord Bot.
+<p>The Discovery Discord Bot is an open-source Discord Bot.
 It has features like a Ticket System, Custom Guild Settings, a Warning System and much more!
 It is currently still in a very early phase of development, which means it is a little unstable but the features should make up for that.</p>

 (The README page is still in progress, we're at least trying to have one.)